m5stack/m5-docs/docs/en/uiflow/data_structure.md

 #### Instructions
->Creat a map dumps to json
+>Creat a map and turn it into json format

 ><img src="/image/Operation/JSON_dump_user.gif" width="50%">